What are Key Performance Indicators?

 Employment Profile – Survey results from Ontario’s Colleges of Applied Arts and Technology

-Learn about the latest feedback from college students, graduates and their employers prepared by the Ontario Ministry of Training, Colleges and Universities by visiting http://www.tcu.gov.on.ca/eng/labourmarket/employmentprofiles/.
+Learn about the latest feedback from college students, graduates and their employers prepared by the Ministry of Advanced Education and Skills Development by visiting http://www.tcu.gov.on.ca/eng/labourmarket/employmentprofiles/.

 - Freedom of Information Act: This legislation requires that data for groups of fewer than five persons be eliminated to protect the privacy of the individuals involved.